 Maharashtra.
-It belongs to the list of 12 Jyotirlinga temples of Lord Shiva and is also popular as Ghurmeshwar, Ghushmeswar, Kusumeswarar, and Grishneswara.
+It belongs to the list of 12 Jyotirlinga temples of Lord Shiva (Learn about them) and is also popular as Ghurmeshwar, Ghushmeswar, Kusumeswarar, and Grishneswara.
 This temple is nearly 3000 years old and the Linga faces east.
 The sanctum sanctorum includes Lord Grishneshwar and his consort Grishneshwari.Temple location is in the Aurangabad district of

 Aurangabad is among the 36 districts of Maharashtra and is popular among tourists.
 It is also quite accessible by road from major cities such as Mumbai, Pune, Hyderabad, Nagpur, and more.